Consultative Examinations for Social Security Disability

 5. Never exaggerate your symptoms.
 Just as above, if a doctor thinks you are purposefully exaggerating your problems, he or she will write it in the report and the judge will then question the truthfulness of everything else you say.

 6. If you have trouble expressing yourself, it may be helpful to bring a family member or close friend along with you.
 This can be especially helpful if you have problems remembering things.
 A close friend or family member may be able to help explain things to the doctor.

 These are simply general suggestions.
-If you have any questions about Social Security disability consultative medical evaluations, please contact one of Gardberg & Kemmerly, P.C.
-Attorneys at Law‘s experienced Social Security disability attorneys today at 251-343-1111 for a free consultation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+If you have any questions about Social Security disability consultative medical evaluations, please contact one of Gardberg & Kemmerly, P.C.’s experienced Social Security disability attorneys today at 251-343-1111 for a free consultation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.